 You can improve circulation in 1-2 minutes using a simple breathing exercise.
 It can be found, for example, here: How to warm up cold hands.
 In case you like video instructions for this technique, they can be found here: How to get rid of cramps.

 The most natural solution is to slow down automatic (basal) breathing back to the medical norm.
 There are various methods available to achieve this goal.
 In relation to lifestyle changes, it is smart to learn more about the Buteyko breathing method (this site provides over 15 free Modules).
 As about breathing exercises, one can learn the Buteyko breathing exercises (you can find them on this site too), or apply more effective breathing exercises, such as the Frolov breathing device or the Amazing DIY Breathing Device.
-Grounding to the Earth (or Earthing) is an additional factor which is important for people with inflammation and very poor health.
+The above X factor is an additional factor which is important for people with inflammation and very poor health.

 Related pages and resources:

-- Cold hands and feet is common symptom of hyperventilation
+- Cold hands and feet is a common symptom of hyperventilation

-- Cold feet and other problems related to poor circulation are generally caused by lack of CO2, O2 and free electrons in body cells
+- Cold feet and other problems related to poor circulation are generally caused by lack of CO2, O2 and NO in body cells